 The focus is on local, allowing Facebook users to browse items for sale by category in their area…

 Click the “Sell Something” button and you can quickly post your own item for sale.

 Facebook Ads for Marketplace

 Up until now, Marketplace has remained ad-free.
 The Marketplace placement allows advertisers to place their ads into Marketplace when users are viewing it from the mobile app (no desktop yet).

 I checked Marketplace from my mobile app, and I am seeing ads there.
 It does take some scrolling to see the first one.

 Note that this isn’t a matter of promoting the item you’re selling on Marketplace.
-This is simply running ads that you are otherwise sending to Facebook news feed, Instagram and Audience Network to users in one additional place.
+This is simply running ads that you are otherwise sending to Facebook news feed, Instagram and Audience Network is a network of mobile apps that have been approved to monetize their apps with ads.
+This is how you can show your Meta ads to people while they are away from the Meta family of apps.
+Audience Network and associated groups are among your placement selection options in the ad set.
+More to users in one additional place.

 Using the Marketplace Placement